mikaelhaji/n1-codec/README.md

 To transmit this data wirelessly in real-time, a _<ins>compression ratio greater than 200x</ins>_ is necessary, all while operating under stringent conditions of _<ins>less than 1 ms latency</ins>_ and <ins>_power consumption below 10 mW_</ins>.

-**The goal was to deterministically get a sense of how well-established lossless compression techniques could effectively compress this unique type of data.**
+**The goal of this project was to deterministically get a sense of how well-established lossless compression techniques could effectively compress this unique type of data.**

 > [!IMPORTANT]